 She is passionate about helping students launch careers that will shape the future of the built environment.

-As a former President of both the National American Institute of Architects (AIA) and the California Council AIA, Chet is recognized as an international leader in the profession.
-He has been awarded Honorary Fellowship by the Japan Institute of Architects, The Federacion Colegios de Arquitectos de la Republica de Mexicana and by the Royal Architectural Institute of Canada and, served as the 2011 Chancellor of the College of Fellows for the American Institute of Architects.
-He is the 2011 recipient of the AIA’s Edward C. Kemper Award for service to the profession.
+A former President of both the National American Institute of Architects (AIA) and AIA California, Mr. Widom is recognized as an international leader in the profession.
+He has received Honorary Fellowships from the Japan Institute of Architects, the Federación de Colegios de Arquitectos de la República Mexicana, and the Royal Architectural Institute of Canada.
+He also served as Chancellor of the College of Fellows for the AIA in 2011 and received the AIA Edward C. Kemper Award that same year.

 She thrives on the challenges of architectural practice and brings creativity to every endeavor.
 Drawn to clients willing to take risks, Ms. Eliot embraces complex projects that push boundaries, encourage stakeholders to question assumptions, and deliver innovative solutions that exceed expectations.